 - After the formation of a company, no shareholder can withdraw the capital investment.
 Directors and officers have the responsibilities of managing the capital.
 If losses are caused to the company by late payment or capital withdrawal, the directors and officers shall be held jointly and severally liable. - If a shareholder fails to complete its capital contribution on schedule, the company shall issue a written demand to the shareholder to demand payment of capital contribution.
-If the shareholder fails to perform the obligation after expiration of the grace period, the shareholder shall forfeit the rights to the unpaid equity or shares on the date of issuance of the notice. - Acceleration of contribution if the company is unable to pay off its due debts, the company or creditors of the due debts shall have the right to require the shareholders to pay the capital contributions before expiration of the period of payment of capital contribution. - The other promoters shall be jointly and severally liable with the promoter who fails to pay the subscription in accordance with the shares they have subscribed for, or when the actual value of the non-monetary property as capital contribution is significantly lower than the the shares subscribed for.
+If the shareholder fails to perform the obligation after expiration of the grace period, the shareholder shall forfeit the rights to the unpaid equity or shares on the date of issuance of the notice. - Acceleration of contribution if the company is unable to pay off its due debts, the company or creditors of the due debts shall have the right to require the shareholders to pay the capital contributions before expiration of the period of payment of capital contribution.
+For "the right to require the shareholders to pay the capital contributions" in the new Company Law, the shareholders could still be ordered to pay the creditors directly in the current judicial practice.